Velocys® is the company at the forefront of smaller scale gas-to-liquids (GTL).

 We enable smaller scale GTL plants, making the most of resources that are available.

-FT microchannel reactors and superactive catalysts for the distributed production of liquid fuels through smaller scale gas‑, biomass‑, and coal-to-liquids applications.
+FT microchannel reactors and superactive catalysts for the distributed production of liquid fuels through smaller scale gas‑to-liquids and biomass-to-liquids applications.

 Velocys also develops "shovel ready" GTL projects in North America including Ashtabula GTL, stimulating market adoption.